Garden Waste Recycling

 - Japanese knotweed

-We cannot empty green bins that have any of these things in them as they would contaminate the whole green waste load.
-And we cannot take additional bags of waste placed by your bins.
+If your bin contains any of the above items then it will not be emptied as it will contaminate the whole load.
+We also cannot take additional bags of waste placed by your bins.

 What happens to my garden waste?